cablehead/half.sh/README.md

   better way to compose shell scripts?

-* Have you ever produced an interesting result in a shell session and thought,'I just want this to run forever now' Is there a way to seamlessly take these adhoc sessions and then run them redundantly and robustly?
+* Have you ever produced an interesting result in a shell session and thought, 'I just want this to run forever now' Is there a way to seamlessly take these adhoc sessions and then run them redundantly and robustly?

 ## run locally